-Men are more than three times more likely than women to take their lives.
+Men were more than three times more likely than women to take their lives.
 Firearms are the most common method of suicide (used in about half of all suicides).

 Yet, suicide is preventable.
 Knowing the risk factors and recognizing the warning signs for suicide can help prevent suicide.